tosca-wilson/learning-journal/README.md

 # learning-journal
-This repo will be used to record my daily learnings and reflections.
+This repo will be used to record what I am working on during my post-bootcamp learning journey.